 Shyam lived in a small cottage some distance away from the jungle.
 His father was a carpenter and his mother was a good needle – woman.
 Shyam went to the village school and helped his father during the evenings and on holidays.

-One day while returning from school, Shyam came across a group of people near the centre of the village.
-They were very agitated and worried.
-Shyam came to the gathering and asked – “What has happened?
-Is something wrong?”
-The man standing next to him said – “Yes beta, Lallan cannot find his small son anywhere.
 He was last seen playing by himself near the edge of the jungle.
 We fear he might have gone into the jungle and has not returned.”
 “Lallan chacha are you sure Munna ventured into the jungle?” asked Shyam.
 “Shyam beta, I’m not at all sure but since I have searched every nook and corner of our village and inquired at every house, I think he might have been snatched by one of the creatures of the jungle”, said Lallan in an agonized voice.
-“Don’t worry chacha.
-I’ll go and look for Munna.
-Keep my school bag with you and I will find your son.”
-Before anyone could utter a word, the brave boy ran into the jungle.
-Someone went to inform Shyam’s parents about the latest happening.
-Ratan and Beena came running after hearing the news.
-“Why did you let my son go alone inside the jungle?
-What if something awful happens to him?” wailed Beena.
-“We couldn’t stop him bhabhiji”, said someone standing there.
-“Don’t panic Beena.
-I have complete faith on God.
-He will help my son find and bring back little Munna,” said Ratan in a soothing voice.

 He was tired so went to sleep.
 You can take him back when he wakes up.”
-“Alright, but tell me why are you golden bodied and silver headed?” asked Shyam.
+“Alright, but tell me why are you golden bodied and silver-headed?” asked Shyam.
 “I was a very greedy man.
 I loved collecting gold and silver, even stealing and snatching from my friends and relatives.

 While traveling, I came across a lonely spot where there was a small cottage.
 Inside this hut, there were many boxes filled with gold and silver jewellery.
 I was thrilled on seeing this and started collecting the boxes, ready to load them on my truck.
 I was about to carry the last box out to my truck when the owner of the cottage arrived.
-He was a white bearded man wearing a long white robe.
+He was a white-bearded man wearing a long white robe.
 On seeing my surprised face, he introduced himself to me as the White Saint of Satisfaction.

 “He took away all my belongings and made me like this.
 He put a curse over me that I would stay this way all my life.
 If I ventured out, I would be reduced to ashes.
 I now have a golden body and a silver head but nothing else.
 You Shyam go back and teach people not to be so materialistic and greedy that they lose their own identity.”
 Shyam listened fascinated and promised to spread the message of satisfaction Vs greed.

-Munna woke up after sometime and was happy to see Shyam by his side.
+Munna woke up after some time and was happy to see Shyam by his side.
 Shyam bid goodbye to the creature and returned to the village unharmed.
 He decided not to tell anyone about his recent adventure since no one would believe him.
 Munna’s parents were overjoyed to see their son and thanked Shyam wholeheartedly.

 Contributed By: Amita loves to pen down her thoughts on various subjects.
-Her poems, children stories and Spiritual musings have been published online.
+Her poems, children stories, and Spiritual musings have been published online.
 She is a homemaker. [email protected]

-Write to us with your own inspirational story or an incident which taught you to believe in the goodness of a human beings.
+Write to us with your own inspirational story or an incident which taught you to believe in the goodness of human beings.
 Email us [email protected]